How Are Water Tanks Eco Friendly?

 Luckily, rainwater is an abundant resource that’s free and easy to harvest; and as an added bonus, it also helps to reduce run-off and thus makes a big difference when it comes to flood management.
 So, what’s involved in setting up an eco-friendly rainwater harvesting system?
 Basically, you just need to select environmentally-friendly construction materials (keeping recyclability in mind), and install them the right way on your property.
 The main components involved in setting up a rainwater harvesting system are a water tank (with any necessary filtration/purification system), a catchment & drainage system (namely, your roof, gutter and a downpipe that sends the water into the tank), and (optionally) any plumbing required to reroute tank water into your house.

 First, let’s talk materials.
-Poly (plastic) is the cheapest type of water tank material, but its lifetime is short, it’s not very UV-resistant, and by the time it’s deteriorated to the extent that it can’t be used as a water tank anymore, it can’t usually be recycled into anything else and will end up in landfill.
+The majority of water tanks are made from materials that have a short lifetime, offer little UV-resistance and usually at their end of life cannot be recycled into anything else and will end up in landfill.
 Instead, go for the most eco-friendly choice: a steel water tank, which can have a lifespan of many decades, and possesses excellent recyclability potential.

 Next up, the question of filtration and plumbing.
 If you’re only using your tank water to water your garden and lawn, it’s actually better not to filter out all those rich nutrients that are included in rainwater – tank water can easily get contaminated and not be safe for humans to drink, but it’s like manna from heaven for plants, who aren’t keen on the chlorination that comes with mains water in the first place!